laminas/laminas-mvc-middleware/docs/book/intro.md

 Middleware may be provided as PHP callables, [http-interop/http-middleware](https://github.com/http-interop/http-middleware) or as string service names.
 You may also specify an `array` of above middleware types.
-These will then be piped into a `Zend\Stratigility\MiddlewarePipe` instance in the order in which they are present in the array.
+These will then be piped into a `Laminas\Stratigility\MiddlewarePipe` instance in the order in which they are present in the array.

 > ### No action required